9.1. Overview

 -

-When we issue the first INSERT statement, PostgreSQL loads the TABLE_A page into the shared buffer pool, inserts a tuple into the page, creates and writes a XLOG record of this statement into the WAL buffer at the location LSN_1, and updates the TABLE_A’s LSN from LSN_0 to LSN_1.
+When the first INSERT statement is issued, PostgreSQL loads the TABLE_A page into the shared buffer pool and inserts a tuple.
+It then writes an XLOG record of this statement into the WAL buffer at LSN_1 and updates the page header (pd_lsn) of TABLE_A from LSN_0 to to LSN_1.

 -